 - The supplier can usually provide access to better and more varied resources.

 Companies can learn from the mistakes other organizations have made to avoid making similar ones.
-The ethical lapse at Xerox forced its company executives to reevaluate the way accounting matters were handled within the company, while new members were brought in to ensure that known inaccuracies were reported and corrected.
+The Xerox scandal forced its company executives to reevaluate the way accounting matters were handled within the company, while new members were brought in to ensure that known inaccuracies were reported and corrected.